gilescope/book-exploring-async-basics/src/6_3_node_the_main_loop.md

 The first thing we do is to check if there are any incoming messages on our channel `self.epoll_reciever.try_recv()`, as you'll see when we define this in our `Runtime` I chose to implement this using Rusts channels which is a good fit for this.
 No need to make it more complicated than it is.

+We're choosing to keep track on how many epoll events we're waiting for in `self.epoll_pending`, so once an event is ready we'll decrement this to reflect that we have one less event in the I/O eventloop.

 If any events has occured we get an `event_id`.
 Since `event_id`'s can potentially overlap with Id's we have given previous callbacks we use a map where we give this `event` an unique `callback_id` that ties the event to the callback we have registered.

 ```rust